-L T P C
+L Т P С

 I Year-I Semester 1 0 4 3

-NAME OF THE SUBJECT : ENGINEERING DRAWING
+NAME OF THE S SUBJECT: ENGINEERING DRAWING

-The objectives of this course is to acquire knowledge on the:
+(Common to CE, ECE and MET)

-- i.
-To introduce the students to use of drawing instruments and draw engineering curves. - ii.
+i.
+To introduce the students to use drawing instruments and to draw engineering curves.

+ii.
 To introduce the students to use orthographic projections, projections of points & simple lines.
-To make the students to draw the projections of the lines inclined to both the planes. - iii.
-The objective is to make the students draw the projections of the plane objects in different positions with the reference planes. - iv.
-The objective is to make the students draw the projections of the various types of solids in different positions inclined to one of the planes. - v.
+To make the students draw the projections of the lines inclined to both the planes.

+iii.
+The objective is to make the students draw the projections of the plane objects in different positions with the reference planes.

+iv.
+The objective is to make the students draw the projections of the various types of solids in different positions inclined to one of the planes.

+v.
 The objective is to represent the object in 3D view through isometric views.
 The student will be able to represent and convert the isometric view to orthographic view.